happychriss/DocumentBox-Server/README.md

 In this project the file is added to .gitignore.
 You will need to create S3 storage and buckets for the documents uploaded and for a regular database backup.
 In addition you will use the PGP email address to keep your private pgp key configured.
+That file will be referred as 'credential-file' in the below sections.

 ```bash
 cd DBServer